 If you are interested in doing research, but don't know what area you are interested in, you should speak to your professors about their research programs, or read about faculty research interests.
 Most commonly, student projects are planned in consultation with faculty members and fall within that faculty member's expertise.
 This allows the student to benefit from specialized knowledge and skills of the faculty.

 Research experiences can take place off campus, in the field and/or within research labs on campus.

-Summer Research : Students interested in pursuing full time summer research will be given summer housing by Bucknell.
-As well, both University Research fellowships and Departmental fellowships are available to support students during the summer.
-In 2005, these fellowships provided a stipend of $2,500 and $3,000 respectively.
-To apply for these competitive fellowships, students should submit an application in conjunction with a sponsoring faculty member.
-Application materials are available around the start of spring semester from either the Office of Academic Affairs (Program for Undergraduate Research), or the Biology Department.
-In 2006, the deadline for the University fellowships was February 6th; all students are eligible.
-The 2006 deadline for Department internship applications is March 3rd.
-Only students in their second or third year at Bucknell are eligible for the Departmental fellowships.
+Summer Research: University and departmental fellowships and on-campus housing are available to support students who conduct research in the summer.
+In 2013, the fellowships provided stipends of $3,000 (University) or $3,500 (departmental).
+To apply for these competitive fellowships, submit an application endorsed by a sponsoring faculty member.
+Application materials are available around the beginning of the spring semester from either the Office of Academic Affairs (Program for Undergraduate Research) or the biology department.
+For departmental fellowships, preference is given to students in their second or third year at Bucknell.

 The following links are virtual breadcrumbs marking the 12 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.